-This urban fantasy is a paperback edition was published by Signet on January 5, 2010 and has 2465 pages.
+urban fantasy in Paperback edition that was published by Signet on January 5, 2010 and has 2465 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound
+Other books by this author which I have reviewed include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound, The Hunt

 First in The Dark Elite urban-fantasy young adult series set in a contemporary Chicago and based in a girls’ boarding school.